 There are many iterations of what FIRE looks like.
 Just like traditional retirement varies from person to person, so does early retirement.
 For some early retirees, they stop working entirely.
 Others may opt to work seasonally or even year round, pursuing passion projects or taking side hustles full time.
 What all of these people have in common, though, is that work is optional.
 By achieving financial independence, you are the ultimate architect of your time.

 The Basic Math of FIRE

 How can you tell if early retirement is within reach?
 The math behind FIRE is surprisingly simple.

 One indicator is called The Rule of 25.
 This rule comes from the Trinity Study, a retirement planning study that looked at portfolio success.

 The Rule of 25 hypothesizes that once you have 25 times your annual spending saved, you should be able to safely retire in most market scenarios.
 So that means if you expect to spend $50,000 a year in retirement, then you will need $1.25 million saved.

 Are you planning to live lavishly in your retirement years?
 Then, you might be on the path of what’s known as FatFIRE.
 To spend $100,000 a year in retirement, you need to set aside $2.5 million.

-Conversely, if you plan to live frugally or perhaps even retire abroad with a lower cost of living, LeanFIRE might meet your needs.
+Conversely, if you plan to live frugally or perhaps even retire abroad with lower living expenses, LeanFIRE might be a good idea.
 A plan to spend $30,000 each year of your retirement means that you should set aside $750,000.